-Vehicle design, maintenance and technology all play important roles in ensuring the safety of road users; however this often relies on appropriate use of systems such as seatbelts, child car seats, in-vehicle insurance telemetry as well as regular maintenance of private and fleet vehicles.
+Vehicle design, maintenance and technology all play important roles in ensuring the safety of road users; however this often relies on appropriate use of systems such as seatbelts, child car seats, in-vehicle insurance telemetry as well as regular maintenance of private, fleet and agricultural vehicles.

-Although innovation for safer vehicles is primarily nationally or internationally led, local authorities have a role and interest in ensuring that vehicles using the road network are road worthy and that the road network can adapt with technological developments.
+Although innovation for safer vehicles is primarily nationally or internationally led, local authorities have a role and interest in ensuring that vehicles using the road network are roadworthy and that the road network can adapt with technological developments.

-3.6: Partnership working
+3.6: Partnership Working